 Review each report

-After you’ve selected your reports, you’ll need to confirm your identity in order to access each report.
+After you’ve selected your reports, you’ll need to confirm your identity to access each report.
 You’ll likely be asked some questions about outstanding debts or credit cards you currently have.
-Some of these questions are specifically tricky in order to ensure that you don’t become a victim of identity theft.
+Some of these questions are specifically tricky to ensure that you don’t become a victim of identity theft.

 Look for discrepancies